br80/favorite-reads/_includes/index.md

 ## Shu Uesugi

-My favorite read was [Don't Make Me Think](http://www.amazon.com/Dont-Make-Think-Revisited-Usability-ebook/dp/B00HJUBRPG).
+I'd like to mention [Don't Make Me Think](http://www.amazon.com/Dont-Make-Think-Revisited-Usability-ebook/dp/B00HJUBRPG) as one of my favorite reads.
+The best design book for non-designers.

 ## Christina Quattrocchi